Sign in

 3.1.
 Materials

-Carboxylated nitrile butadiene rubber (XNBR) was Krynac X160, supplied by Lanxess Elastomers (Dormagen, Germany) which contains 32.5% by weight of acrylonitrile and 1% by weight of carboxylic acid group.
-The diglycidyl ether of bisphenol A (DGEBA) type epoxy resin, KER828, with epoxy group content of &#; mmol/kg, was obtained from Kumho P&B Chemicals, Seoul, South Korea.
-XNBR grafted halloysite nanotubes (XHNTs) synthesized in accordance with our previous works through using halloysite nanotubes (HNTs), ultrafine grade, was procured from Imerys Tableware Asia Limited (North Island, New Zealand).
-Other ingredients such as zinc oxide and acetic acid were laboratory reagent grades which prepared from Merck Co.
-(Darmstadt, Germany) and used as received.
+Carboxylated nitrile butadiene rubber (XNBR) used was Krynac X160, provided by Lanxess Elastomers (Dormagen, Germany), containing 32.5% acrylonitrile and 1% carboxylic acid group by weight.
+The epoxy resin, diglycidyl ether of bisphenol A (DGEBA) type, KER828, with epoxy group content of xmmol/kg, was sourced from Kumho P&B Chemicals, Seoul, South Korea.
+The XNBR grafted halloysite nanotubes (XHNTs) were synthesized as previously described using ultrafine Halloysite nanotubes procured from Imerys Tableware Asia Limited (North Island, New Zealand).
+Other materials, including zinc oxide and acetic acid, were laboratory-grade reagents from Merck Co.
+(Darmstadt, Germany) and were utilized as received.

 3.2.
 Nanocomposite Preparation